 - Sports and Recreation at ESF

 - ESF's Office of Student Life

 The ESF Office of Student Affairs is guided by the college’s strategic goal of providing an outstanding student experience.
 The creative and dedicated team of professionals in Student Life work to achieve this goal by creating opportunities for personal and leadership development, through community-focused learning experiences, and by offering services to promote academic and career success.

-ESF Multicultural Affairs exists to support underrepresented students and to foster a campus community where cultural diversity is appreciated.
+ESF Diversity and Inclusion exists to support underrepresented students and to foster a campus community where cultural diversity is appreciated.
 Multicultural Affairs hosts adjustment programs for newly enrolled students that facilitate their transition into college life.
 All members of the campus community are encouraged to expand their cultural horizons through participation in the numerous cultural enrichment activities sponsored by this and other College departments.

 Students at ESF may take advantage of all of the student activity opportunities and support services provided by Syracuse University and are welcome to join their student clubs and organizations as well.